 - Benefits to help you find a job,

-- help with finding a training place and
+- assistance in finding a training place, and

-Basic security benefits are paid into your account each month in advance.
+Basic security benefits are transferred to your account each month in advance.

-The Jobcenter will check at regular intervals that you are in need of assistance.
-The Jobcentre therefore normally approves benefits for 12 months.
-Sometimes, the Jobcenter approves unemployment benefit II for only 6 months, for example, if your income varies each month or, if applicable, under the regulations on simplified access to basic benefits.
+The Jobcenter checks at regular intervals whether you are in need of assistance.
+The Jobcenter therefore usually approves the benefits for 12 months.
+Sometimes the Jobcenter approves Unemployment Benefit II for only 6 months, for example, if your income varies each month or, if applicable, under the regulations on simplified access to basic benefits.

-You will receive a lump sum to cover your living costs.
+You will receive a lump-sum amount to cover your living expenses.
 It covers your needs, such as food, clothing and personal care, and is adjusted annually.
-For 2021, the standard amounts are as follows:
+For 2022, the following amounts apply to standard needs:

-- Other persons of full age from 18 to 24 years and persons under 25 years who move out of the parental household without the assurance of the municipal institution (18 to 24 years): EUR 357.00
+- Other persons of full age from 18 to 24 years and persons under 25 years, who move out of the parental household without assurance of the communal carrier (18 to 24 years): EUR 360,00

-If you need more money due to certain circumstances, you can also receive benefits for this.
-Benefits for so-called additional needs are paid, for example, to expectant mothers from the 13th week of pregnancy, single parents, people with disabilities or people who need a more expensive diet for medical reasons.
+If you need more money due to certain circumstances, you can also receive benefits for this under certain circumstances.
+Benefits for so-called additional needs are received, for example, by expectant mothers from the 13th week of pregnancy, single parents, people with disabilities or people who need a more costly diet for medical reasons.

 In addition, you can receive the following benefits:

-Special case: If you are under 25 years old and not married and want to move out with your parents or one of your parents, you can only get these benefits if you have a so-called assurance from the Job Centre.
-You must apply to your Jobcentre for an assurance.
-In it, you must state the reasons for your move.
-You will get the assurance if
+Special case: If you are under 25 years old and not married and want to move out with your parents or one of your parents, you can only receive these benefits if you have a so-called assurance from the Jobcenter.
+You must apply for the assurance at your Jobcenter.
+In your application, state the reasons for your move.
+You will receive the assurance if

-- there are serious social reasons for moving out of your parents' home and you can prove them,
+- there are serious social reasons for moving out of your parents' apartment and you can prove them,

-- the move to the new home is important in order to take up a new job, or
+- the move to the new apartment is important in order to start a new job, or

 - there is another important reason.

-- If you move without the Jobcenter's approval, the Jobcenter will not pay the costs for the apartment and heating will not be covered by the Jobcenter.
-Money for the initial furnishing of your flat will not be paid either.
+- If you move without the assurance of the Jobcenter, the costs for the apartment and heating will not be covered by the Jobcenter.
+Money for the initial furnishing of your apartment will then also not be paid.

-- Special case: If you are under 25 years old and not married and want to move out with your parents or one of your parents, you can only get these benefits if you have a so-called assurance from the Job Centre.
-You must apply to your Jobcentre for an assurance.
-In it, you must state the reasons for your move.
-You will get the assurance if
+- Special case: If you are under 25 years old and not married and want to move out with your parents or one of your parents, you can only receive these benefits if you have a so-called assurance from the Jobcenter.
+You must apply for the assurance at your Jobcenter.
+In your application, state the reasons for your move.
+You will receive the assurance if

-- If you move to a new flat (after you have been assured of this) or accept a new job and have to move for this, the Jobcentre will pay you the necessary moving costs and, if necessary, grant the rent deposit as a loan.
+- If you move to a new apartment (after you have been assured) or accept a new job and have to move for it, the Jobcenter will pay you the necessary moving costs and, if necessary, grant the rent deposit as a loan.

-- In emergencies where your livelihood is at risk, you can get a loan in cash or in kind if you apply separately.
-This could be, for example, if something has been stolen or broken.
-However, the standard rate already includes an amount for saving.
-This means that you will normally have to pay for purchases from the money you have saved from the standard rate.
+- In emergency cases where your livelihood is at risk, you can get a loan in cash or in kind upon separate application.
+This can be, for example, if something has been stolen from you or something has broken.
+However, the standard need already includes an amount for saving.
+This means that you usually have to pay for purchases from the money saved from the standard rate.

-- You can also get one-off support in certain situations on a separate application.
-Examples of this are initial equipment for your home or initial equipment for pregnancy and childbirth.
+- You can also receive one-time assistance in certain situations upon separate application.
+Examples of this are an initial housing allowance or an initial allowance for pregnancy and childbirth.